systemetric/robocon.uk/README.md

 - Unable to compress subfolder images
 - Homepage carousel text description is a bit too narrow.
 - Navbar is a bit boring on mobile.
+- No social links
+- Home page could have some more content under the gallery carousel.